JonahAlexSmith/wedding-website/content/section/dress.md

 title: "Dress"
 ---

-Please wear what would make you feel your most glamorous and sexy!
-There's no dress code or rules and none of us will be wearing traditional wedding dress - Hugo will be in a pink suit, and Sarah in a light green dress.
+Guests are encouraged to dress in a formal or semi-formal style - Jonah and Erin will be dressing in a traditional black and white style.

 <br>

-As we will be getting married on a farm in February **we encourage everyone to bring lots of layers**!
-There may be brief moments when we will need to go outside while barns are being rearranged, but inside the barn there is heating and a fire.
+As we will be getting married by the ocean in July **we encourage everyone to bring lots of layers**!
+There may be brief moments when we will need to go outside, but inside the venue is well heated.